 Higashimurayama has good access to Tokyo, so it's a nice plan to stay in Tokyo and have a day-trip.

 "Sweet Bean" is a film that gives you a warm feeling and makes you think deeply at the same time.
-In this age of coronas, many of us are familiar with the discrimination and prejudice that is rampant in the world due to fear of infection.
-In this movie, there are many hints about how to live in the corona era while understanding each other.
+In this age of Covid-19, many of us are familiar with the discrimination and prejudice that is rampant in the world due to fear of infection.
+In this movie, there are many hints about how to live in the Covid-19 era while understanding each other.

-I believe that it is precisely because we are now in the midst of the Corona disaster that the message of the movie can be conveyed.
+Possibly, it is because we are now in the midst of the Covid-19 disaster that the message of the movie can be conveyed so effectively.

 Once international travel becomes a possibility we hope you will take a moment to enjoy the unique Japanese atmosphere of "Sweet Bean" town, Higashimurayama.